cuongndc9/dracula-pantheon/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Innovation distinguishes between a leader and a follower." - Steve Jobs
+> "The way to get started is to quit talking and begin doing." - Walt Disney
 <!-- INSPIRATIONAL_QUOTE_END -->